MoriaHamami/Mine-Sweeper/README.md

 ![Main board image](img/readme-img.png "Board-main-page")

 ## Instructions
-- Left click reveals the cell’s content.
 - Right click flags/unflags a suspected cell (you cannot reveal a flagged cell).
-- Game ends when:
-  - Lose: when clicking a mine.
-  - Win: all the mines are flagged, and all the other cells are shown.
+- Expanding: When left clicking on cells there are 3 possible cases:
+  - Mine was clicked – reveals the mine clicked.
+  - Cell (without a mine) with neighbors – reveals the cell.
+  - Cell (without a mine) without neighbors – reveals the cell, all the empty neighboring cells, and their numbered neighbors using recursion.
  - The game includes 3 levels:
   - Beginner (4 * 4 with 2 mines)
   - Medium (8 * 8 with 14 mines)
   - Expert (12 * 12 with 32 mines)
-- Expanding: When left clicking on cells there are 3 possible cases:
-  - Mine was clicked – reveals the mine clicked.
-  - Cell (without a mine) with neighbors – reveals the cell.
-  - Cell (without a mine) without neighbors – reveals the cell, all the empty neighboring cells, and their numbered neighbors using recursion.
+- Game ends when:
+  - Lose: when clicking a mine.
+  - Win: all the mines are flagged, and all the other cells are shown.
 - The first clicked cell is never a mine (mines are placed and neighbors are counted only after the first click).

 ## Special Features
 - **Timer** - starts on the first click and stops when the game is over.